mosip/documentation/docs/login-with-otp.md

 ![](\_images/esignet-claims.png)

 9\.
-The resident then clicks on the "Allow" button.
-The system navigates the resident to the User Profile page and the page displays their personal information based on the consent provided.
+The resident should click the `Allow` button.
+The system navigates the resident to the User Profile page which displays all the personal information based on the consent provided.

 ![](\_images/esignet-final.png)